Rural Solidarity: Legalization of Rural Solidarity

 However, Rural Solidarity was not legalized until May 12, 1981, after another farmers strike, this time in Bydgoszcz, where it resulted in a major incident, which sparked off the 1981 warning strike in Poland.
 Its first leader became Jan Kułaj, and the union was banned on December 13, 1981 (see: Martial Law in Poland).
 Among those who supported restoration of the Rural Solidarity, was Pope John Paul II, who called for it during his 1987 visit to Poland, saying: "A Pope cannot remain quiet about this even if he were not a Pole".

 Rural Solidarity returned in 1989 (see: Polish Round Table Agreement), and has existed since then.
 Among its leaders, there are Gabriel Janowski, Artur Balazs, Roman Bartoszcze, and Roman Wierzbicki.

+Solidarity is still an active union and is currently the "largest employee organization in Poland," with an estimated 900,000 members in nearly 12,000 organized work committees.
+The National Delegate Assembly, governing body, holds annual assemblies as well: The National Commission and The National Audit Committee.
+The President of the National Commission is Piotr Duda.
+Solidarity also has an online website where they have a "trade union and employee magazine" that is published weekly.
+The magazine is called Tygodnik Solidarność and, from a 2007 study conducted at the National Congress of Delegates in Legnica, it was found that as much as "90 percent [of] trade unionists get information about Solidarity from Tygodnik."